dragoncoder047/blog/aaaa/programming/javascript/pickletokenizer.md

 Title: Pickle Tokenizer
 Date: 2023-04-20
+Modified: 2023-04-21

 I'm starting to work on my Pickle programming language, this time in Javascript.
 After only a few days' work, I'm surprised I got so much working.
 Currently I have both the tokenizer and the inheritance system working.
+The syntax of Pickle is pretty much in place now, and I just have a few tweaks left for the tokenizer, and hooking it up to a parser, before I am able to write the evaluator.

 ## Tokenizer